PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_signal.md

 In the case of chemotaxis, *E. coli* has receptor proteins that are able to detect attractants such as glucose by binding to and forming a complex with these **ligands**.
 In the next two lessons, we will walk through how the cell is able to detect this molecular signal and transduce it internally into a sequence of reactions that lead to a change in the bacterium's movement.

 ![image-center](../assets/images/chemotaxis_signal.png){: .align-center}
-<figcaption>Overview of signaling pathway for chemotaxis.</figcaption>

-* SHUANGER: what is the source for this?
-It looks really good but please share the original file you used to draw.
-Please flesh out the caption a bit better as well.
-I would have more ligands and label them also.
-And I like optima font for figures.
+<figcaption>Overview of the signaling pathway of chemotaxis.
+The red circles represent ligands(L).
+When ligands bind to receptor, the signal is transduced via a series of enzymes, and finally influences the rotation direction of a flagellum.</figcaption>

 ## Modeling ligand-receptor dynamics